Skip to content

 PRE-ORDER YOURS FROM LOADED DICE

-We'll have copies of the Armageddon launch box available to pre-order on our website from 10am on Saturday 6th June.
-Launch boxes are always in high demand and stock can sell out fast, so set an alarm and be ready bright and early to secure yours.
+Pre-orders for the Armageddon launch box are live on our website right now.
+Launch boxes are always in high demand and stock can sell out fast, so don't hang about — secure yours before release day on Saturday 20th June.

 For the Emperor… and, well, WAAAGH!